Isentropy/brevity/README.md

 ### Everything is a word
 Like [B](https://en.wikipedia.org/wiki/B_(programming_language)), Brevity has no data types, just words (32 bytes).

+### Simple Workflows
+Brevity is meant for simple workflows.
+You can CALL, STATICCALL and DELEGATECALL to other libraries.

 ## Version 0.1 syntax
 Brevity has no code blocks.
-It's meant for simple workflows.
+Each line exists on it's own.
 You can:
  - define preprocessor symbols: ``foo := foo(uint256)``
  - ``CALL, STATICCALL (ie view) and DELEGATECALL  target.foo(123)`` using Quantity params.
 Instead of imporing ABIs, you define methods as preprocessor symbols.
  - set memory words with arithmatic: ``var x = block.timestamp + 5``, ``x += 1``